Expert covariational reasoning resources in physics graphing tasks: Discussion

-We also observed experts sectioning tasks into regions of consistent behavior, and using neighborhood analysis to examine the rate of change at particular, physically significant points.
-We see sectioning as an extension of MA 2 particular to physics covariational reasoning, as the experts were seeking sections where the relationship in the trend was constant (i.e. articulating that one quantity increases while the other stays the same for a section of the domain).
-Similarly, we suggest that neighborhood analysis could be an extension of MA 4 for physics contexts.
-Thompson and Carlson's 2017 framework defines MA 4 as comparing discrete change in two quantities.
-The next step (MA 5) is smooth continuous variation, in which the person views the quantities changing smoothly together.
-We suggest that Neighborhood Analysis sits between these two mental actions; physics experts had in mind that the quantities changed smoothly, but used small, nearly infinitesimal, chunks of discrete change modeled at particular points to guide their smooth curve.
+Similarly, we suggest that neighborhood analysis engages MMA~4, but in a different way than described by the existing frameworks.
+Thompson and Carlson's 2017 framework defines MMA~4 as comparing discrete change in two quantities; the next step (MMA~5) is smooth continuous variation, in which the person views the quantities changing smoothly together \cite{Thompson2017}.
+We suggest that neighborhood analysis sits between these two mental actions; physics experts had in mind that the quantities changed smoothly, but used small, nearly infinitesimal, chunks of discrete change modeled at particular points to guide their smooth curve.

-Finally, we suggest there are many differences in the goals of physics and mathematics that might lead to these different approaches in covariational reasoning.
-As mathematical modeling is often one step towards a larger goal in physics, a degree of speed and approximation is expected.
-We observed many experts use simplification methods---making assumptions about the task, only focusing on particular points, using limiting cases to constrain the context, and using symmetry to get the second half of a task immediately---to great effect seemingly in order to minimize the effort they needed to extend.
-It could be that the epistemological approach of finding a model that is, as Albert Einstein said, ``“As simple as possible, but not simpler,'' is a dominant feature of modeling in physics.